Your Journey, Our Expertise...

 Meals: Breakfast, Lunch & Dinner

-Day 18 — Fly to Kathmandu
+Day 18 — Kathmandu Sightseeing

 Meals: Breakfast, Lunch & Dinner